Chicken Stock, The key Ingredient

 Now you can strain the stock into another pot allowing it to begin cooling.
 Normally an ice bath is used to help speed up the cooling process shortly after it has started cooling.
 Let the chicken cool enough to remove the meat from the bones.
 This will be used for the chicken soup.
 You can place the chicken in the refrigerator or freezer to speed up the cooling process but don't wrap it until fully chilled.
 Chicken stock can be kept for 3 to 4 days in the refrigerator.
 You can bring it to a simmer for 10 minutes, skim it, cool it and keep it for another 3 to 4 days.
 Now lets make some chicken soup.

 We have two great recipes for you.
 The stock is ready to be used.
 You need to get the ingredients ready and make the soup.
 Remember that cooking is a personal preference on what you like and how much you want to add to the soup.
 So if you want extra vegetables, garlic or maybe some potatoes then go ahead and add them.
 You can add salt and pepper to taste for seasoning but I usually use a paste chicken base that is made from real chicken.
 The powders are mostly salts and artificial flavorings.
 Please don't use them.
+PlEASE NOTE: Add chicken base after stock is complete to tatse.
+It will give it the salt level you desire and flavor.

 This is a basic chicken soup recipe using 8 cups of stock.
 You have 8 quarts of stock to use so go ahead and double the recipe.
 I'm adding in the optional garlic but not necessary.
 Garlic does support the immune system so if you like it use it.
 The chicken is already cooked so you can add this to your soup directly or to the pot of soup the last few minutes of cooking.